-The Canadian government made an agreement with local provinces in which they can nominate immigrants who wish to live, settle and work in that particular province.
-In order to receive a visa through the Provincial Nominee Programs (PNP), the candidate is required to choose a province they seek to live in and subsequently apply for nomination.
+The Canadian government made an agreement with local provinces in which they can nominate immigrants who wish to live, settle, and work in that particular province or essentially, immigrate to Canada.
+To receive a visa through the Provincial Nominee Programs (PNP), the candidate is required to choose a province they wish to live in and subsequently apply for a nomination.

 Note that the province of Quebec has its own unique immigration selection system and a points system that is also different from other provinces.

 What are the processing times for PNP applications?

 With the Provincial Nominee Program (PNP) applications, the first step is for the application to be approved by the province.
 In most cases, this first step is completed quickly.
 The provincial processing time can range from two weeks to nine months depending on the province.
 PNP approval is commonly called being “nominated” by the Provincial Nominee Program.